Spanish UDSv4 FAQs

 • Sites should aim to keep assessments harmonized across programs.

 • ADRC staff across all roles are encouraged to submit the feedback form as often as needed.
-This input is highly valued and we will incorporate it into updated forms that are released in Spring 2026.
-The only exception is UDSv4 variables, which will remain identical between the English and Spanish versions.
+This input is highly valued.

-• The UDSv4 Latino Task Force will review all feedback and decide what to incorporate.
-The feedback will be added to the forms and released in Spring 2026.
+• The UDSv4 Latino Task Force will review all feedback submitted by July 31, 2026, and decide what to incorporate.